Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Lunch in Penn Quarter

-Lunch in the Penn Quarter poses a problem…only because there are so many incredible eateries to choose from!
+Lunch poses a problem…only because there are so many incredible eateries to choose from!
 Famed Chef Jose Andres has three restaurants in Penn (Oyamel, Jaleo and Zaytinya).
-Additionally, there are a slew of fantastic Asian restaurants in Chinatown (Daikaya gets rave reviews) and numerous American dining options, too (like ChopHouse).
+Additionally, there are a slew of fantastic Asian restaurants in Chinatown (Daikaya gets rave reviews) and numerous American dining options, too (like Clyde’s and Founding Farmers).

 Washington DC Parks and the National Zoo

 The famous Smithsonian National Zoological Park is one of the top sights in Washington DC.
-The zoo is free to enter – and highlights are the Giant Pandas, American Bison, Great Apes and the carousel.
+Highlights are the Giant Pandas, American Bison, Great Apes and the Carousel.

 One of our favorite parks is Meridian Hill Park, which features fountains, statues and great views – and is also a favored picnic spot for locals.

 Further north is Rock Creek Park, which is a true natural gem.
-Hikers can wander the miles of trails that wind through the park – and there are other attractions, like horseback riding, playgrounds and historic forts.
+Hikers can wander the miles of trails and there are other activities, like horseback riding, playgrounds and historic forts.

 Downtown DC Dinner and Drinks